acdlite/flummox/docs/api/Actions.md

   newMessage(content) {

     // The return value from the action is sent to the dispatcher.
-    // To enforce unidirectional data flow, it is *not* returned to the caller. return content;
+    // It is also returned to the caller. return content;
   }